andreondra/stcblog/README.md

 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

+**Warning: this repository is archived learning version of the template.
+See current production version [here](https://github.com/MicrosoftSTC/stcblog).**

 # STCblog Wordpress theme
 Simple original Wordpress theme designed for Microsoft Student Trainee Center project [studuj.digital](https://studuj.digital/).
-See current version [here](https://github.com/MicrosoftSTC/stcblog).
 The theme was created as a graduation thesis of Andrew Golasowski.
 It is released as open-source to provide a learning tool for students not only at [SPS Karvina](http://spskarvina.cz/).
+This version contains also a copy of the thesis (in Czech).

 ## About project
 Whole theme respects individual requirements of the Microsoft STC and the Microsoft Fluent Design System.